Almost positive curvature on an irreducible compact rank 2 symmetric space: Almost Positive Curvature

+For now, assume $\phi > 0$.
 By comparing the entries in the first row, it is clear that $y_3$ must equal 0.
 We can then solve the equations formed by rows three, two, and six for $x_1$, $x_2$, and $x_4$ respectively to obtain the following:

 Substituting these values into the equations formed by row four and row five, we can solve for $x_3$ in two ways.
-Then by setting these two equations equal to each other, we solve for $y_4$ yielding
+Thus, and Then by setting the right hand sides of these two equations equal to each other, we see

-Now we return to the condition $[X,Y]=0$.
-After making all of the substitutions above, we have that zero-curvature planes exist iff the following equation holds,
+Now we return to the condition $[X,Y]=0$ given in \eqref{bracket0}.
+After making all of the substitutions above, we see all entries of $[X,Y]$ are automatically $0$ except for the first.
+Thus, a zero-curvature planes exist iff the following equation holds,

 Clearly this can only occur if $y_5=y_6=0$, causing $Y$ to be identically zero.
 This is a contradiction of the independence of $X$ and $Y$.
 Thus, when $\theta,\phi \in (0,\pi/2)$ we have no zero-curvature planes, implying positive curvature.
-This set of points is clearly dense in $\mathcal{F}$, and therefore by Proposition \ref{finalprop}, $G/H$ has almost positive curvature completing the proof of Theorem \ref{main}.
+This set of points is dense in $\mathcal{F}$, and therefore by Proposition \ref{finalprop}, $G/H$ has almost positive curvature completing the proof of Theorem \ref{main}.

 \